 “Lymphoblastic leukemia”, which is closely associated with the lymphatic system, is usually caused by a self-devaluation conflict of a lesser degree.
 Lymphatic leukemia occurs more common in children as a result of a generalized self-devaluation conflict.

 The various types of leukemia can occur simultaneously or change from one type to another, particularly with additional self-devaluation conflicts that are often triggered by the leukemia diagnosis itself.
-From a GNM perspective, all types of leukemia are good news, since it confirms that the self-devaluation conflict has been resolved and healing is now under way.
+From a GNM perspective, all types of leukemia are good news, since it confirms that the self-devaluation conflict has been resolved and healing is now underway.
 Essentially, every condition that occurs in the healing phase of a bone or joint, whether it is arthritis, lumbago (pain in the lower back), or a tennis elbow is accompanied by a small leukemia.
 Dr. Hamer: “If conventional doctors were to diagnose more accurately, they would have to decimate the entire sports world with chemotherapy!”

 PHASE 3: rise of erythroblasts and thromboblasts

 At the end of the leukemic phase, shortly after the Epileptoid Crisis, the production of red blood cells also starts to pick up.
-However, a large number of the new blood cells (called erythroblasts or normoblasts) are still rejects and functionally unusable as oxygen carriers.
+However, a large number of the new blood cells (called erythroblasts or normoblasts) are still rejected and functionally unusable as oxygen carriers.
 At that point, at least for a short period of time, the production of erythroblasts and leucoblasts occurs together.
 Hematologists view this combination as a double threat, named “erythroleukemia”.

 In Phase 3 the platelet production begins as well.
 Like the erythroblasts, the first new platelets (called thromboblasts) are still functionally deficient and have no blood clotting ability.
 However, in conventional medicine the elevated count of thromboblasts is considered a “blood disorder”, termed “thrombocyte leukemia” (compare with thrombocytosis, an increased level of thrombocytes, related to the spleen).